Some Frequently Asked QuestionsLearn more about us and why we do things

 The Bible states that we must hear the Word of God in order to have faith (Rom.
 10:17).
 When we hear the Word of God, we will believe in the truth and our faith will begin.
 Without faith or believing, it is impossible to please God(Heb.
 11:6).
 When we truly believe in the truth and understand what God wants us to do, we will quickly repent of our sins, changing our heart and mind from the things of the world (Luke 13:3; Acts 17:30).
 We will also realize that we must confess God before men (Matt.
 10:32-33; Rom.
 10:9-10).
 We will be baptized - immersed - in water for the remission of our sins (Acts 2:38; Mark 16:16; Acts 22:16; 1 Pt.
 3:21).

 After baptism, we still must remain faithful to God and His commands in the New Testament so we will not fall prey to Satan (Rev. 2:10; Matt.
 10:22; 1 Cor.
 15:58).
-However, if we sin, we can turn from our sins in repentance (Acts 8:22), confess our sins to God and others (1 John 1:9) and pray to God for forgiveness of those sins (Jms.
+However, if we sin, we can turn from our sins in repentance (Acts 8:22), confess our sins to God and others (1 John 1:9) and ask God for forgiveness (Jms.
 5:16).
+Since we are Christians, we can be assured that we will be forgiven of these sins because of the continual cleansing of Christ's blood (1 Jn.
+1:9).

 Read some of the articles below for a Biblical response to the questions: